Working toward Green, Inclusive Recovery

 On his watch, the Philippines’ key revenue agencies—the Bureaus of Internal Revenue (BIR) and of Customs also continue to achieve strong revenue growth rates.
 It was also under his leadership that the BIR was able to secure its largest tax settlement ever—amounting to about $600 million—from a single taxpayer in Philippine history.

 Indranee Thurai Rajah is a Minister in the Prime Minister’s Office of Singapore.
-She is also Second Minister for Finance and for National Development, as well as a Leader of the House for the 14th Parliament.
+She is also Second Minister for Finance and and Second Minister for National Development, as well as a Leader of the House for the 14th Parliament.
 She has been a Member of Parliament for the Tanjong Pagar Group Representation Constituency since 2001.

 She was a practicing lawyer and a Senior Counsel before joining the government.